Chaoborus punctipennis

 Chaoborus punctipennis is a species of phantom midges (flies in the family Chaoboridae).

+Survival patterns

-Survival Patterns: Chaoborus punctipennis tend to move vertically through the levels of the water to avoid predation by fish. “an oxygen concentration below 2.0 mg/l could not be tolerated by fish.
-Comparison of the depths at which this critical oxygen concentration occurred with mean larval depth showed a significant correlation (P<0.05), supporting the hypothesis that diel vertical migration affords protection from fish predation” (Rine 2001).
+Chaoborus punctipennis tend to move vertically through the levels of the water to avoid predation by fish.
+According to Rine and Kesler, “an oxygen concentration below 2.0 mg/l could not be tolerated by fish.
+Comparison of the depths at which this critical oxygen concentration occurred with mean larval depth showed a significant correlation (P<0.05), supporting the hypothesis that diel vertical migration affords protection from fish predation”.